mnz1988/stable-diffusion-guide/README.md

 * [Original Kohya Trainer (Dreambooth method)](https://colab.research.google.com/github/Linaqruf/kohya-trainer/blob/main/kohya-LoRA-dreambooth.ipynb)
 * [List of trainer parameters](https://github.com/derrian-distro/LoRA_Easy_Training_Scripts#list-of-arguments)

-With those way smarter resources out of the way, I'll try to produce a short and simple guide for you to make your own character, artstyle, or concept Lora.
+With those way smarter resources out of the way, I'll try to produce a short and simple guide for you to make your very own Lora for a character, concept, or artstyle.

-1. We will be using [this collab document](https://github.com/derrian-distro/LoRA_Easy_Training_Scripts#list-of-arguments).
+1. We will be using [THIS COLLAB DOCUMENT](https://github.com/derrian-distro/LoRA_Easy_Training_Scripts#list-of-arguments).
 You can copy it into your own Google Drive if you want.

 1. Click the play button on *A: Mount your google drive* and give it access when it asks you to.
 Do the same for *B: Installation*.
 Proceed to the next step while it installs.